About this Tutorial and eBook

-You'll learn how to use the CPAN and several specific CPAN modules.
+You'll learn how to use CPAN and several specific CPAN modules.

 It will be a good foundation for you to build on.

-The companion video-course includes over 210 screencasts, a total of more than 5 hours of video.
+There is a free video course that includes over 210 screencasts, a total of more than 5 hours of video.
 In addition to presenting the material it also provides explanations to the solutions of all the exercise.
-The package also includes the source code of all the examples and exercises.

 Free on-line Beginner Perl Maven tutorial